physical-computation/Warp-firmware/README.md

 4. Menu item `j` to do a series of repeated reads from the specified default register (optionally auto-incrementing, etc.).

-**NOTE: The menu interface eats your characters as you type them, and you should not hit RETURN after typing in text.
-In many cases, the menu expects you to type a fixed number of characters (e.g., 0000 or 0009 for zero and nine)**.
+**NOTE: In many cases, the menu expects you to type a fixed number of characters (e.g., 0000 or 0009 for zero and nine).
+If using the JLinkRTTClient, the menu interface eats your characters as you type them, and you should not hit RETURN after typing in text.
+On the other hand, if using `telnet` you have to hit return. **.

 Example:
 ````